Raku/doc/writing-docs/CREATING-NEW-DOCS.md

-### A new (or existing) pod6 document currently must adhere to the following conventions:
+### A new (or existing) rakudoc document currently must adhere to the following conventions:

 1. it must be valid Raku pod
 2. the first non-comment or non-empty line must be: